YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

-The operator `!!`, provided by the module Logic, make type conversion to the OCanren internal representation, something like what a calculator program does when it receives an input string "1" and converts it to the integer or floating-point type value for further processing.
+The operator `!!`, provided by the module Logic, make type conversion to the OCanren internal representation, something like what a calculator program does when it receives an input string "1" and converts it to the integer or floating-point type for further processing.
 We could see from the interface that:
 ```ocaml
 val (!!) : 'a -> ('a, 'a logic) injected
 ```